Skip to main content

 This will launch a local venue with a default configuration, suitable for testing and development.
 You can connect to it with the Covia web app at http://localhost:8080.

 Each venue also includes a web presence for diagnostics and discovery of server capabilities.
 This will appear at http://localhost:8080 (The same URL you can use to connect in the Covia App).
-For an example of this web site, see the Test Venue
+For an example of this web site, see the hosted Test Venue

 Building the venue server